M-Sahin/M-Sahin/README.md

-## I'm a fullstack developer specialising in .NET and C#.
+## I'm a fullstack developer specializing in .NET and C#.

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators